cicsdev/cics-banking-sample-application-cbsa/etc/usage/springBoot/doc/CBSA_Restful_API_guide.md

 > Backend program **INQACCCU** is being driven by this API, which
 > utilises copybook **INQACCCZ**.
 The copybook INQACCCZ and INQACCCU are
 > identical except that in INQACCCZ any POINTERs have been converted
-> into PIC X(4), this allows zOS Connect EE to utilise the copybook
+> into PIC X(4), this allows zOS Connect to utilise the copybook
 > correctly.

 #### Swagger details: